 Plan some downtime

 It’s understandable you want to cram as much fun into your holiday as possible, but it’s important to include some downtime as well.
 You don’t want to spend the duration rushing around and feeling stressed.
-Schedule in some relaxation, whether that’s sitting on a beach, lounging by the pool, or just wandering aimlessly around a beautiful city.
+Schedule in some relaxation, whether that’s sitting on a beach, lounging by the pool, a meal at Downtown Restaurant in Disneyland Paris, or just wandering aimlessly around a beautiful city.

 Consider using a travel provider